HooveSec/CompaniesHiringForSpace/README.md

 ## Motivation
 As someone in this space I always hear how can I get into space as a security engineer, satellite  engineer, IT, etc. Here is a curated list of companies to look at.
-This is also similair to something I've previously helped on. https://github.com/jaegeral/companies-hiring-security-remote
+This is also basically ripped from something I've previously helped on (Thanks Alexander) . https://github.com/jaegeral/companies-hiring-security-remote https://x.com/alexanderjaeger
 ## Contributing
 You can help that list by creating issues or creating merge requests.